-Online legal study has some significant benefits.
-Online degrees are typically much cheaper than traditional law school attendance.
+Online education provides some significant benefits.
+First and foremost, completing a law degree online is a lower-cost option to earn your juris doctorate.
 Tuition for an entire law degree program frequently amounts to less than the cost of a single semester at a traditional law school.
-Online studies also provide a much more flexible schedule, making it easier to work while they study.

 But Lots of Drawbacks

-There are a small number of states that permit an applicant to sit for the bar without having attended an accredited law school.
-These states still typically require that the law school register a state regulatory authority in order to qualify their students to sit for the bar.
-States that may register schools that are not ABA accredited include:
+A small number of states permit an applicant to sit for the bar without attending an ABA-approved law school.
+These states still typically require that the law school register with a state regulatory authority to qualify their students to sit for the bar.

-In these states completing an online law degree would be significantly less complicated than in other jurisdictions.
+Completing an online law degree in these states would be significantly less complicated than in other jurisdictions.
 California, for example, permits graduates from registered but unaccredited law schools to sit for the bar.

-Online law schools are still looked upon somewhat skeptically by employers.
-The prestige of your law school typically fades fairly quickly, as employers look to your practical experience and track record more than the school you attended when making hiring decisions.
-However, the first couple of jobs out of law school, applicants are frequently judged on the reputation of their school.
+Online law programs are still looked upon somewhat skeptically by employers.
+The importance of law school rankings typically fades pretty quickly as employers look more to your practical experience and track record when making hiring decisions.
+However, it does play a role in the first couple of jobs out of law school.
 This could be a problem for graduates of online schools.

-One reason for this circumspection involves the lack of classroom participation and on-the-fly examination that makes up a large part of the law school experience.
-The experience of presenting a proposition and having it assaulted by your fellow students and professor is stressful, unpleasant, and absolutely useful in preparing a student for their future legal career.
-This won't mean that you will be unemployable if you finish an online law degree, but you may find yourself needing to respond to these concerns when you are applying for work.
+One reason for this circumspection involves the lack of face-to-face classroom participation and “cold-calling" that makes up a large part of the traditional law school experience.
+The experience of presenting a proposition and having it assaulted by your fellow students and professor is stressful and unpleasant but useful in preparing a student for their future legal career.
+This doesn't mean you will be unemployable if you finish an online law degree, but you may need to respond to these concerns when you are applying for work.

 Whether to pursue a law degree online is just the first in a long series of decisions on your journey to becoming a lawyer.
 Be sure to visit FindLaw's Law Students resources for discussions of the law school admissions process, study tips, career advice, and much more.